 This made the other gods go mad.
-In order to take revenge, Tezcatlipoca, the god of darkness, came down to earth through a cobweb and disguised as a merchant.
-He offered Quetzalcóatl the fermented sap of the maguey (agave): pulque.
+In order to take revenge, Tezcatlipoca, the god of darkness, came down to earth through a cobweb and disguised himself as a merchant.
+He offered Quetzalcóatl the fermented sap of the maguey (agave): Pulque.
 As the god of knowledge really enjoyed the flavor, he got drunk, behaved in an embarrassing way, and lost his mind in front of the Toltecs.

-He woke up in the morning with a strong headache and a bitter flavor on the lips.
+He woke up in the morning with a strong headache and a bitter flavor on his lips.
 After envisioning the last night, he was not able to stay on earth and decided to return to the evening star, his house.
-On his way home, Quetzalcóatl stopped by the Nonoalco beach, where he spread the last cocoa seeds, a gift that flourished and the one we share with the world today.
+On his way home, Quetzalcóatl stopped by the Nonoalco beach, where he spread the last cacao seeds, a gift that flourished and the one we share with the world today.

-From the moment cocoa pods are on the trees, the process of making chocolate demands attention to detail.
+From the moment cacao pods are on the trees, the process of making chocolate demands attention to detail.
 The farmers must be masters to get a high-quality product.
 The fruits are hand-collected to avoid damaging the plant and, of course, the crop must be in the appropriate stage of maturity.
 The fruit must be opened the same day to get the seeds out and continue with the next step.

-This is a two-stage process: the first one consists of putting the grains inside an airless container, where a natural chemical process occurs, giving gasses and alcohol off that help concentrate the flavor and aroma.
+This is a two-stage process: The first one consists of putting the grains inside an airless container, where a natural chemical process occurs, giving gasses and alcohol off that help concentrate the flavor and aroma.
 The next stage starts on the third day; the grains are stirred with special instruments to let the air in, turning the color of the seeds from white to brown.

 After the fermentation process, humidity levels are high.
 It is common to dry them in the sun, constantly stirring to make sure it’s completely dried.